Ruth Kark

 Ruth Kark (רות קרק; born 1941) is an Israeli historical geographer and professor of geography at the Hebrew University of Jerusalem.
 Professor Kark is a well-known researcher and expert in the field of the historical geography of Palestine and Israel.
+Kark is the 2025 Israel Prize latureate in the field of geographical research and knowledge of the Land of Israel.

 Biography

 Early life and education

 Ruth Kark (née Kleiner) was born in Herzliya in 1941 to Shoshana Moczan and Avraham Kleiner.

-Kark completed her B.A. at the Hebrew University of Jerusalem in 1964, was awarded an MA in 1972 and earned her doctorate in 1977.
-Kark's PhD thesis was on The Development of the Cities Jerusalem and Jaffa from 1840 up to the First World War (A Study in Historical Geography).
+Kark completed her B.A. at the Hebrew University of Jerusalem in 1964, was awarded an M.A. in 1972 and earned her doctorate in 1977, becoming the first female Israeli geographer with a PhD and a pioneer of historical geography research in Palestine and the Land of Israel.

 Personal life

-Kark was married to Jeremy David Kark, with whom she had three children.
+Ruth Kark was married to Jeremy David Kark, with whom she has three children.

 Academic career

-Kark has written and edited more than 20 books and over 250 peer-reviewed articles on the history and historical geography of Palestine and Israel.
-Kark is noted for her work on settlement in the Land of Israel in the 19th-century and Western influences on the Holy Land.
-More recently, she has published works about women and land ownership in both traditional and modern cultures across the Middle East.
-Kark is often brought into court hearings in Israel as an expert on land disputes and as an academic with a reputation in the field of pre-State landownership in Israel.
+Kark has written and edited 30 books and published over 250 peer-reviewed articles on the history and historical geography of Palestine and the Land of Israel.
+Kark is noted for her work on historical settlement in the Land of Israel in the 19th century and the early 20th century, development of old and new cities in the region (including Jerusalem, Jaffa, and others), missions to the Holy Land, land purchase in the region, and more.
+Additionally, she has published works about women and minorities, Sepharadic entrepreneurs, and land ownership in both traditional and modern cultures in the Middle East.
+Kark has often been brought into court hearings in Israel as an expert on land dispute (such as among different churches), and as an academic with a reputation in the field of pre-State land ownership in Israel.